sskelkar/betweencurlybraces/content/post/2015-12-17-service-discovery-setup-guide.md

 }
 {{< /highlight >}}

-We have annotated the interface with `@FeignClient` that takes the name of the target service as it is registered at the Eureka service.
+We have annotated the interface with `@FeignClient` that takes the name of the target service as it is registered at the Eureka server.
 The signature of greet method is identical to the way it is declared in `demo-server`’s public API.

 e.
 Now to verify that everything is working fine, lets create a rest endpoint in our client service, which will delegate its call to `demo-server`’s `greet` method.
 {{< highlight java  >}}